t4th/c-static-array/README.md

 It is user job to handle this error however he seems fit.
 Invalidating the data seems to be the most obvious.

-Since I have not yet found way to pass/keep type in C, it must be passed as argument when accessing data.

 ## todo:

 ### decide on passing out-of-bound callback: each array has its own/file scope/system scope